imagineLife/big-site/content/mongo/performance/text-indexes.md

 # a search leveraging the compound index to reduce index scanning
 db.product.find({category: 'drink', $text: {$search: 'soda'} })
 ```

+This limits text-keys when querying. the above find query limits text-searches to text string in the `drink` category.

 ## Searching for text